TaylorJBrooks/nc-news-backend/README.md

 - `/api/articles`: Allows users to retrieve a list of articles, post a new article, or search for articles by query.
 - `/api/articles/:article_id`: Allows users to retrieve a specific article by its ID, update an article's votes, or delete an article.
-- `/api/articles/:article_id/comments`: Allows users to retrieve comments for a specific article, post a new comment, or sort comments by votes.
+- `/api/articles/:article_id/comments`: Allows users to retrieve comments for a specific article or post a new comment.
-- `/api/comments/:comment_id`: Allows users to retrieve a specific comment by its ID, update a comment's votes, or delete a comment.
+- `/api/comments/:comment_id`: Allows users to update a comment's votes, or delete a comment.
 - `/api/topics`: Allows users to retrieve a list of topics or post a new topic.
-- `/api/users`: Allows users to retrieve a list of users or post a new user.
+- `/api/users`: Allows users to retrieve a list of users.
 - `/api/users/:username`: Allows users to retrieve a specific user by their username.

 ## Getting Started